 June 29, 2022 Musicology No Comments

-(Interpreting and paraphrasing from the new complaint.
+(I’ll be interpreting and paraphrasing from the new complaint in italics.
 These aren’t direct quotes.)

 50% of Vance’s lyrics were copied or modified.

-I think this is the core of their belief, and I do think they’re sincere.
+This is likely the core of their belief, and I do think they’re sincere, though delusional.
 If indeed the lyrics were half alike, that would be a ton.
 But lumping together “copied” and “modified” is vague and begging.
-“Copying,” the first pillar of infringement, is proven when the material is so similar that after considering, say, the number or duration of the similarities, the novelty of the similarity, and such, it becomes clear that the similarity is not the result of independent creation or coincidence but of copying.
-“Modified” is not remotely the same.
-“Modified” here seems to assume that the best explanation for there being almost no lyrical similarities between the two works is that Carey and her co-writer intentionally wrote different but equivalent lyrics.
-It’s plausible of course.
-But the question should be, is it reasonable?
-And next up they illustrate, I think, why it’s not reasonable.
+“Copying,” the first pillar of infringement, is proven when the material is so similar that after considering, the sheer amount of similarity, and the specificity and novelty of those similarities, it becomes evident or even clear that the similarity is the result of copying.
+“Modified” is not remotely the same thing.
+“Modified” here assumes the best explanation for there being almost no lyrical similarities between the two works is that Carey and her co-writer intentionally wrote different but equivalent lyrics.
+That’s not a reasonable inference.

 They tell the same story of not wanting “material things or seasonal comforts.”